-9. Tuck the sail panel retainer into the bodyside retainer.
+7. Tuck the sail panel retainer into the bodyside retainer.
 Begin working from the rear tailgate opening and work to the corner.

-NOTE: This may be difficult to do the first time.
-If difficulty is experienced with fabric tension, place your hand on top of the 3 bow and push down to help tuck in the sail panels.
+NOTE: This may be difficult due to fabric tension.
+If difficulty is experienced with fabric tension, place your hand on top of the 3 bow and pull down to help tuck in the sail panels.

-10. To install the quarter windows, affix the rear corner of the window temporarily.
-Now, zip the zipper only about 1 inch (2.5 cm).
+8. To install the quarter windows, affix the upper rear corner of the window temporarily using the Velcro®.
+Next, start the zipper about 1 inch (2.5 cm) at the upper forward corner of the window.
 At this time it is necessary to tuck in the door frame retainer.

-11. After the door frame retainer has been completely tucked in, finish zipping in the window.
-Then affix the Velcro $^{\textcircled{B}}$ flaps around the window.
+9. After the door frame retainer has been completely tucked in, finish zipping in the window.
+Then affix the Velcro® flaps around the window.

-12. Tuck the bottom retainers on the quarter window into the bodyside retainer, beginning from the rear and working to the front of the vehicle.
+10. Tuck the bottom retainer on the quarter window into the bottom retainer, beginning from the rear and working to the front of the vehicle.
 Repeat this step for the other side.

-13. Zip in rear window beginning from the left using both zipper ends.
-Leave one zipper end at the start.
+11. Zip in the rear window beginning from the left using both zipper ends.
+Run the upper zipper around the window leaving the lower zipper in at the start.

-14. To assist in getting the zipper started, lay the bar on the inside of the wheel wells and uninstall half of the D-pillar retainer from U-rail to expose zipper ends.
+NOTE: To assist in getting the zipper started, lay the bar inside the vehicle on the right wheel well, uninstall half of the left sail panel from the bodyside retainer, beginning near the tailgate open to expose zipper ends.

-- UNDERSTANDING THE FEATURES OF YOUR VEHICLE 97 - 15.
-Tuck the retainer bar into the tailgate clip.
+12. Tuck the retainer bar into the upper portion of the tailgate clips.

-16. Tuck in the solid plastic retainers on each side of the tailgate under the tailgate clip.
+13. Tuck the lower retainers on the rear window under the tailgate clips.